United States Air Forces Southern Command: History

-Pre-World War II activities

-The first United States air units arrived in the Canal Zone in February 1917, with the 7th Aero Squadron being organized on 29 March at Ancon.
-It was equipped with Curtiss JN-4 "Jennys" and Curtiss R-3 and R-4 floatplanes.

-The squadron initially came under the control of Headquarters, U.S. Troops, Panama Canal Zone, and beginning on 1 July 1917, Army aviation units were assigned directly to the Panama Canal Department, which was the controlling United States Army headquarters in the Canal Zone.
-During World War I, the 7th Aero was assigned to patrol for German U-boats offshore of the Canal Zone under direction of Coast Defenses of Cristobal, from 1 June – 15 November 1918.

-The 7th Aero Squadron was assigned to several fields during 1917 and 1918, those being Corozal (16 April); Empire (May); Fort Sherman (29 August); Cristobal (March 1918) before finding a permanent home at Coco Walk, which became France Field in May 1918.
+The initial U.S. Army air forces that were established in Panama in February 1917 were under the control of HQ U.S. Army Troops in the Panama Canal Zone, and, when the Panama Canal Department was formed in 1917, came under that headquarters.

-A second permanent army airfield, Albrook Field, opened in 1932 due to France Field becoming too small for the numbers of aircraft being assigned to the Canal Zone, as well as having a poor landing surface; offering no room for expansion, and providing little defense for the Pacific entrance to the Panama Canal.
+France Field was the first permanent Army aerodrome in the Canal Zone.
+But by 1932 it had becoming too small for the numbers of aircraft being assigned to the Canal Zone, as well as having a poor landing surface; offering no room for expansion; and providing little defense for the Pacific entrance to the Panama Canal.
+A second permanent army airfield, Albrook Field was therefore opened that year.
 A third airfield, Howard Field was built on the Canal Bruja Point Military Reservation, opening on 1 December 1939.
 By 1940, a rapid increase in the number of flying squadrons in both the Canal Zone as well as in Panama as a result of the pre–World War II mobilization of the Air Corps warranted a new organization, and the Panama Canal Air Force was created as a major command.

-After several organizational changes and the establishment of the United States Army Air Forces in 1942, Sixth Air Force became the controlling Air Force command authority for USAAF activities in the Caribbean, as well as in Central and South America.
+After several organizational changes, Sixth Air Force became the controlling USAAF authority for the Caribbean, Central America, and South America.
 Through all these redesignations it was part of the Caribbean Defense Command, (10 February 1941 – 1 November 1947), which was the senior United States Army headquarters in the Canal Zone.
 The Caribbean Interceptor Command, was the Air Force component (10 February 1941 – 17 October 1941) of the CIC until being inactivated and replaced by VI Interceptor Command.